 Microsoft 365 Single Sign-On Setup Guide

-Your Protected Trust Encrypted Email organization can be configured to have users sign-in with their Office 365/Azure AD user account instead of a having a separate password.
+Your Send It Secure organization can be configured to have users sign-in with their Microsoft 365/Azure AD user account instead of having a separate password.

 To enable this functionality, an administrator for your organization must follow the steps below.
 For assistance, please contact the Protected Trust support team.